-Mr Whyte has made application under Section 59 of the Trusts Act to seek directions in relation to how the differing interests of LMIM are to be represented in the proceedings and an application under Section 500 of the Corporations Act to seek leave to proceed against LMIM (the Applications).
-Mr Whyte also intends to apply to place the proceedings on the Court's commercial list.
-The hearing of the Applications, which was originally listed on 8 December 2017, was adjourned to a date to be fixed.
-It is intended that the Applications and the Commercial List Application will be set down for hearing shortly, at which time Mr Whyte will also seek directions for the further conduct of the proceedings.
+Mr Whyte made an application under Section 59 of the Trusts Act to seek directions in relation to how the differing interests of LMIM are to be represented in the proceedings and an application under Section 500 of the Corporations Act to seek leave to proceed against LMIM (the Applications).
+The hearing of the Applications, which was originally listed on 8 December 2017, was adjourned to a date to be fixed on 7 December 2017.
+The Applications together with an application to have the matter listed on the Commercial List (Commercial List Application) were set down for hearing on 29 May 2018.